SharkSnack/shiren-2/content/dungeons/8-halfway-well.md

 <div class="tableNotes">
   <p>
-    ※ 1 Trapper Bracelet is generated on the ground on 10F, or every floor after until you pick it up.
+    ※ Trapper Bracelet: 1 is generated on the ground on 10F, or every floor after until you pick it up.
   </p>
 </div>